brucenelson6655/serverless-pl-tool/README.md

 __-I or --noprompt :__ Run in non-interactive mode, do not prompt.
 Nor scripts etc.

+__-F or --force :__ Override default behavior to stop on a config issue

 __--nccname :__ Unique name for the NCC object

 __--region :__ Azure region, example: eastus, westus, westus2